paul-hammant/fast_perforce_setup/README.md

 There are homebrew installs for Perforce server and client, but they're not up to date.

-# 2. Server side - initial p4d boot
+# 2. Server side - launching the Perforce daemon 'p4d'

 Perhaps do this in a fresh directory - /Users/you/p4Server/